tinotech-co-za/Candid/README.md

-# Candid Photo Trading App
+# Candids Photo Trading App

 This is a photo trading app built with [Next.js](https://nextjs.org/) using [Convex](https://convex.dev) as its backend.
 It allows users to create photo sessions, capture candid moments, and trade photos with friends.